 science club |

 Due to Guido's work we spent six weeks in Ireland in the summer of 2006.
 Well, to be

 honest I didn't fall in love with Dublin.
 While it is a city that certainly has

 some tourist appeal I am sure I wouldn't want to live there forever.

 Because of so many traffic restrictions it's easier to get fresh fruit by real horse power!

 Another time we went to the area of Youghal.
-This part looked richer in a way, I mean there the landscape had a dark lushy green.
-And there were long beaches again, not so pure like in Connemara but with the horses quite like you expect it from Ireland:
+There were long beaches again, not so pure like in Connemara but with the horses quite like you expect it from Ireland:

 On our route from Dublin to Youghal we came across the region of Wexford.
 The weather wasn't that good there and so the beach was empty and had something of the atmosphere of the adventure stories I read as a child.

 On our last excursion we went to Dingle which is one of the rings of Kerry.
 It had some of that bizarre beauty again and was fascinating with it's cliffs and narrow roads.

 Copyright © 2004-2018 Katja Socher, tuxgraphics.org